cc91x/nba-game-scenario-analysis/README.md

 That's it.
 Heading to http://localhost:8080/home should bring up the airflow UI, where we can trigger **nba_project_dag**.

-### **Analyzing data**

-Once we've done our data sourcing and poulated the csvs, we can run the script [HistoricalAnalysis.py](python/HistoricalAnalysis.py) to give us answers - in the form of historical results - to the questions above.
-To set a specific scenario, i.e. team X has a 15 point lead in with 6:00 to go in the third, we can set the filters defined in [AnalysisConfig.py](python/AnalysisConfig.py).
-These filters include both pregame and ingame margins, and are also team and date specific.
-This approach is similar to the one defined in [this blog post](https://plusevanalytics.wordpress.com/2024/02/02/sampling-using-tightness-and-boost/), but with the ability to use in game scenarios.

 ### **Running tasks individually**

-If there are issues with airflow, we can run the data sourcing tasks manually.
+If the airflow setup worked, this section can be skipped.
+If there are issues with airflow, or if we need to run the tasks manually, we can trigger each sourcing job individually.
 For the golang jobs, we specify the process through a command line argument.
 This is order they should be run:
 1. fetch games (python): `python python/RawGameDataSourcing.py 2024-10-24`
 2. fetch odds (go): `bin/nba_main --config=go/go_config.yaml --date=2024-10-24 --process=fetch_raw_odds`
 3. clean games (go): `bin/nba_main --config=go/go_config.yaml --date=2024-10-24 --process=clean_games`
 4. clean odds (go): `bin/nba_main --config=go/go_config.yaml --date=2024-10-24 --process=clean_raw_odds`
 5. combine games and odds to csv (go): `bin/nba_main --config=go/go_config.yaml --date=2024-10-24 --process=combine_game_and_odds`

+### **Analyzing data**

+Once we've done our data sourcing and poulated the csvs, we can run the script [HistoricalAnalysis.py](python/HistoricalAnalysis.py) to give us answers - in the form of historical results - to the questions above.
+To set a specific scenario, i.e. team X has a 15 point lead in with 6:00 to go in the third, we can set the filters defined in [AnalysisConfig.py](python/AnalysisConfig.py).
+These filters include both pregame and ingame margins, and are also team and date specific.
+This approach is similar to the one defined in [this blog post](https://plusevanalytics.wordpress.com/2024/02/02/sampling-using-tightness-and-boost/), but with the ability to use in game scenarios.